indranil143/Real-or-AI-Generated-Face-Detection/README.md

 ## (Real-or-AI-Generated-Face-Detection)

 ## 📌Project Overview
 AI-generated images are now almost everywhere, making it crucial to detect them before misinformation spreads or you get catfished!! 🎭
 This repository showcases approaches to classifying facial images as either real or AI-generated (deepfake).
 The primary focus is on a robust deep learning model utilizing transfer learning with the powerful Xception network and K-Fold cross-validation.
 An alternative approach using a custom Convolutional Neural Network is also documented.

 In the era of increasingly realistic synthetic media, being able to accurately identify AI-generated content is becoming vital for combating misinformation and maintaining digital trust.
 This project aims to contribute to this effort by providing model implementations for this task.

-## ⚠️ Problem Statement
+## 👤 Problem Statement

-The rapid advancement in generative adversarial networks (GANs) and other deep learning techniques has made it increasingly difficult to discern authentic facial images from synthetic ones.
+The rapid advancement in generative adversarial networks (GANs), Flickr and other deep learning techniques has made it increasingly difficult to discern authentic facial images from synthetic ones.
 Malicious use of deepfakes poses significant threats, including the spread of disinformation, reputational damage, and erosion of trust in digital media.
 This project explores different deep learning models to help identify AI-generated face images.

 ## 🚀 Main Approach: Xception-based Transfer Learning with K-Fold CV